 Start by graphing both inequalities.

-The first graph’s shaded region is in all four quadrants (if you look closely, you can see that it barely touches quadrant II), while the second graph’s shaded region is only in quadrants I, III, and IV.
-The intersection would be the quadrants that both graphs share.
-Thus, the answer should be quadrants I, III, and IV.
+The first inequality’s shaded region appears in all four quadrants (if you look closely, you can see that it barely touches quadrant II).
+The second inequality’s shaded region appears only in quadrants I, III, and IV.